0bkevin/mustafinho/AMA.md

 Yes

+# :dancer: What Would You Ask & Seek at Your Next Company?

 ## What are you looking for in a company?

 My goal is to get involved in the exciting and freaking out startup environment, working out to raise a company from the bottom to the top.